bfirner/essays/20230416-ReviewLimitsOnLearningMachineAccuracyImposedByDataQuality.md

 first take a few moments to estimate the upper bound of what is achievable with your statistical model.
 For example, if you are attempting to predict the state of a fair coin after flipping it you would be wise to only promise 50% accuracy from your model since a fair coin is random.
-Most problems we try to solve are hopefully less random than that, but it is rare that we can expect 100% success with any system.
+Most problems we try to solve are less random than that, but it is rare that we can expect 100% success with any system.

 First I'll discuss the contents of the paper.
 Afterwards, I will draw two examples from modern machine learning, specifically ImageNet and autonomous vehicles, to illustrate how those ideas can